Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 11  2023   December  0.013538 -0.007566  0.054019       GOOGL    0.054019
 ```

-From this, we've set our DataFrame into an optimally flexible state for later analysis.
-For example, we can quickly analyze ticker frequencies, calculate cumulative products of each ticker's performance, and more.
+At this point, we've set our DataFrame up in an optimally flexible state for later analysis.
+For example, we can quickly analyze ticker frequencies, calculate cumulative products of each ticker's performance, and so on.

 ## Calculating Beta

 Let's make a function to get the beta of one ticker against another over a one-year period, using daily returns data.
 It should be noted that using daily return values can create more statistical noise in the end-product, but I wanted to challenge myself to make a more microscopic version of this calculation.
+As my dad used to say, *"Measure twice, cut once."*

-The function accepts a year, a ticker, and a benchmark ticker.
-We begin by downloading the daily price data for each ticker, and adding column on each of the two DataFrames which will use the `pct_change()` method to calculate daily returns.
+Our function accepts a year, a ticker, and a benchmark ticker.
+We begin by downloading the daily price data for each ticker, and adding a column onto each of the two DataFrames which will use the `pct_change()` method to calculate daily returns.

 ```python
 def beta_comparison(year, ticker_1, ticker_2):